Catalog Description

 Reading Assignments

-1. Read and study assigned scenes in preparation for on stage rehearsal.
+1. Read and study scenes from the play being performed that term in preparation for on stage rehearsal.
 2. Read supplemental materials relating to the time and location of the play, as well as other relevant background research.

 Writing, Problem Solving or Performance